 Courts are also directed to not impose a more severe penalty if a less severe penalty can achieve the sentencing purpose (s 5(3)–(7)).
 For example, the court should consider imposing a community corrections order first, before considering imprisonment (see “Sentencing orders available to the court”).

-The Sentencing Act (s 6AAA) allows the court to apply specific sentencing discounts when a defendant pleads guilty.
+The Sentencing Act (s 6AAA) allows magistrates to apply specific sentencing discounts when a defendant pleads guilty.
 For example, a person who pleads guilty at the earliest opportunity is eligible for a less severe penalty than might otherwise have been ordered.

 In addition, magistrates can be requested to give an indication of the sentence that could be imposed on a defendant if they plead guilty to an offence.
 If a magistrate provides a sentence indication, and the defendant then pleads guilty, the magistrate cannot impose a more severe sentence than the one indicated (ss 60, 61 Criminal Procedure Act 2009 (Vic) (“CP Act”)).
 However, a magistrate can refuse to give a sentence indication if the magistrate believes that there is insufficient information about the impact of the offence on the victim (s 60(2) CP Act).

 • a community correction order (s 7(1)(e)).

-Courts, in determining whether or not to record a conviction, must consider the nature of the offence, the defendant’s character and past history, and the impact a conviction would have on the defendant’s economic or social wellbeing and employment prospects (s 8).
-Without conviction penalties are only ordered for less serious offences or for defendants with no prior criminal history.
+Magistrates, in determining whether or not to record a conviction, must consider the nature of the offence, the defendant’s character and past history, and the impact a conviction would have on the defendant’s economic or social wellbeing and employment prospects (s 8).
+Without conviction penalties are only ordered for less serious offences and/or for defendants with no prior criminal history.